-(d) Appeals. - The regulations provide that the Board may entertain an appeal filed by a practitioner or, in cases involving a recognized organization, the organization, wishing to challenge the adjudicator's disciplinary ruling.
+(d) Appeals. - The regulations provide that the Board may entertain an appeal filed by a practitioner wishing to challenge the adjudicator's disciplinary ruling.
 8 C.F.R. § 1003.106(c).
 The appeal must be received by the Board within 30 days of the oral decision or, if no oral decision was rendered, 30 days of the date of mailing of the written decision.
-The proper form for filing a practitioner/organization discipline appeal is the Notice of Appeal (Form EOIR-45), which can be downloaded from the Internet.
+The proper form for filing a practitioner discipline appeal is the Notice of Appeal (Form EOIR-45), which can be downloaded from the Internet.
 See Chapter 12.2(b) (Obtaining forms), Appendix E (Forms).
 This form is specific to disciplinary proceedings and is different from the Notices of Appeal in other types of proceedings.
 See Appendix E (Forms).
 The parties must comply with all of the other standard provisions for filing appeals with the Board.
 8 C.F.R. § 1003.106(c).
 See Chapter 4 (Appeals of Immigration Judge Decisions).